Abhishekpn09/sap-analytics-cloud-planning-forecasting/README.md

-SAP Analytics Cloud – Planning & Forecasting Project
+SAP Analytics Cloud – Planning & Forecasting

 This repository documents my hands-on project with SAP Analytics Cloud (SAC), where I designed planning models, performed forecasting simulations, and developed interactive stories.
 The goal of this project was to understand how SAC can be used for enterprise planning workflows, from data modeling to predictive forecasting and visualization.

-🔧 Technical Implementation
+Technical Implementation
 1. Planning Models

 Defined dimensions: